Payment Architecture Overview

 How Payment Session is Created

-After the customer adds products to the cart, proceeds with the checkout flow, and reaches the payment method section, Payment Sessions are created for each Payment Provider available in that region.
+After the customer adds products to the cart, proceeds with the checkout flow, and reaches the payment method section, Payment Sessions are created for each Payment Processor available in that region.

-During the creation of the Payment Session, the Payment Provider can interact with third-party services for any initialization necessary on their side.
-For example, when a Payment Session for Stripe is being created, a payment intent associated with the customer can be created with Stripe as well.
+During the creation of the Payment Session, the Payment Processor can interact with third-party services for any initialization necessary on their side.
+For example, when a Payment Session for Stripe is being created, a payment intent associated with the customer is created with Stripe as well.

 Payment Sessions can hold data that is necessary for the customer to complete their payment.

-Among the Payment Sessions available only one will be selected based on the customer’s payment provider choice.
+Among the Payment Sessions available only one will be selected based on the customer’s payment processor of choice.
 For example, if the customer sees that they can pay with Stripe or PayPal and chooses Stripe, Stripe’s Payment Session will be the selected Payment Session of that cart.